| InterdigitalNecrobacillosis (Footrot) of

 Fusobacteriumnecro-phorum and Bacteriodesnodosus,

+but little information regarding their efficacy is available.
 In the last several years, a much more serious condition,

 known as "super footrot," has been diagnosed on